jecfish/event-manager/README.md

 **Firebase**
 1. Register Firebase: https://firebase.google.com/
-2. Create a new Firebase project.
+2. Create a new Firebase project(s).
 (You may create 2 projects, 1 for development, 1 for production)
 3. Setup Authentication Sign In Method - Email / Password
 4. Enable Firestore as `test mode`.
 (Update to non test mode when deploy to production)
 5. Install firebase npm tools `npm install -g firebase-tools` globally in your machine.